lineofflight/peddler/README.md

 client = MWS.orders
 ```

 Each client requires valid MWS credentials.
-You can set these globally in the shell.
+Set these globally in the shell.

 ```bash
 export MWS_MARKETPLACE_ID=YOUR_MARKETPLACE_ID